 Maureen Jordan Kent, United Kingdom

-A background in theatre influences my practice: objects are like props with memories embedded: discarded beds speak of fantasies or nightmares, old roof tiles become a river of glass flowing into light; vintage milk bottles reflect a more innocent time, before the Fall.
+A background in theatre influences my practice: objects are like props with memories embedded: discarded beds speak of fantasies or nightmares, old roof tiles become a 'miraculous' river of glass flowing into light; vintage milk bottles recall a more innocent time.

 PLACE: physical space, cultural identity, territory, perception, emotional connection.
 NARRATIVES: stories, histories, mythologies, beliefs, poetry TRANSFORMATION: altered objects, the sacred/banal, metamorphosis.